-Here’s a tip that might sound a little daunting to some: Don’t spend any money for a week.
+Here’s a tip that might sound a little daunting to some: Don’t spend any money for a week, except where absolutely necessary like on groceries for your weekly meals.
 If you think you’ll have a hard time accomplishing this, enlist your friends’ help.
 Ask them to do a fiscal fast with you or make it a challenge within your group of friends.
-You will save far more than $100.

-13. Make a List Before Heading to the Grocery Store
+12. Make a List Before Heading To the Grocery Store

 Don’t go to the market hungry and unprepared, wandering each aisle in search of what you “need.”
 It’s amazing how planning a list of purchases before each weekly shopping trip will prevent you from coming home with an extra bag filled with potato chips, soda and frozen pizzas.